How Much Rent Can I Get?

 When you set a rent, don't set it too low - you not only will have to cover additional costs for bills (however, you cannot charge any extra for bills beyond the VAT charged by the provider and any Green Deal finance costs - which you must warn the Lodger about before they sign the Agreement or move in) possibly council tax, insurance, wear and tear etc - but you must make a reasonable profit (unless your motivation is purely to have some company or you just want to help out a friend in the short term).
 Unfortunately, at least in the UK, the word "profit" has rather negative connotations - if you were to substitute the words "salary", "wages", "earnings" or "pay", you begin to see that your share of the profit is simply your salary when you run your own business - you probably wouldn't work for free for your employer, so why would you not pay yourself a reasonable wage when you have to live?
 In addition, if you're not seeing enough profit from sharing your home with someone outside your circle of very close family and friends, you are very likely to start resenting that person, and worrying every time they use any power or water.

 If the lodger will spend a lot of time working or studying at home, is your broadband up to the task?
 In addition, there is an increasing trend towards people (particularly younger people in their first home and students) preferring to stream TV programmes (and music) from the internet, rather than have a TV.
-NB, if your lodger does this, if the programmes they stream are going out live, and / or they have a TV in their room, in the UK, they will need their own TV Licence.
+NB, if your lodger watches live or catch up TV programmes from sites such as iPlayer (as opposed to services such as Netflix or iTunes), in the UK, they will need their own TV Licence.

 @The_Landlord has kindly featured many of my answers to landlord's and lodger's questions on his Taking In Lodgers- ‘Rent-A-Room’ Scheme Guide on his comprehensive (and very entertaining!) popular landlord advice site and blog, Property Investment Project.
 Topics covered include how rent from a lodger affects benefits, lodger running a business, rent, tax and serving notice.